 Bethel College has an excellent reputation in the arts.

 - The Bethel College Academy of Performing Arts provides music lessons (instrumental, keyboard, voice) for the community and is known for its outstanding Suzuki program.

-- The college also has strong relationships with the Newton Community Theater and the Newton Community Children’s Choir, all of which hold programs on the Bethel campus.
+- The college also has strong relationships with the Newton Mid-Kansas Symphony Orchestra and the Newton Community Children’s Choir, which both hold programs on the Bethel campus.

-- The Hesston-Bethel Performing Arts Series brings nationally acclaimed arts programs to the community.
+- The Hesston-Bethel Performing Arts series brings nationally and regionally acclaimed performers to the community.